Create and Connect a Micronaut Application to an Amazon Web Services RDS MySQL Database

 ./gradlew :aws:nativeCompile

-The native executable will be created in the aws/build/native/nativeCompile/ directory.
+The native executable is created in the aws/build/native/nativeCompile/ directory

 You can customize the name of the resulting binary by updating the Maven/Gradle plugin for GraalVM Native Image configuration.